 The Grand Port Maritime Nantes Saint-Nazaire is Europe’s largest port on the Atlantic seaboard.
 The port area in Saint-Nazaire has been adapted to handle the heavy-duty components associated with marine renewable developments.

 Today it has become an industrial centre highly focused on marine renewables with its recent logistics hub built for the pre-assembly of wind turbines and its 3 additional ports (La Turballe, Noirmoutier, Yeu) which will act as maintenance bases for offshore wind farms.
 All these facilities are backed by a strong and able logistics workforce provided by members of PASCA (procurement and supply chain business cluster) whose aim is to bring about greater competitiveness for businesses by leveraging supply and logistics.

 Le Carnet, a modern, ecological port for industry

 Since 2012, this port has been testing France’s first offshore wind turbine “Haliade 150-6MW” built by Alstrom.

 Development of the Le Carnet site is part of plans to create a eco-technology industrial park.
 This will equip the local area with the facilities to cater for the growth of marine renewables alongide the sister ports of Le Montoir and Saint-Nazaire.
 The port will specialise in fluvial and martime transport of large, heavy-duty components, for which local skills are available.

 Unique test facilities and sites

-The hull test towing and wave tank of the École Centrale de Nantes and the climatic wind tunnel at the CSTB are some of Europe’s largest facilities of this type.
-The IFSTTAR geotechnical centrifuge is unique in France.
-Manufacturers can also perform weather conditions tests and benefit from virtual reality tools.
+A wide range of state-of-the-art test facilities is available for industry and research.
+The hull and wave tanks at Centrale Nantes and the wind tunnel at CSTB are some of Europe’s largest facilities of this type.
+The IFSTTAR geotechnical centrifuge and the Marine Power Systems Platform are unique in France.
+Manufacturers can also conduct weather resistence tests and use virtual reality equipment.

 Collaborative technology platforms